Students and Social Media

 You Can’t Take it Back

 Once you post something on social media, you can’t take it back.
 Always remember that social media sites are not necessarily private.
 Regardless of your privacy settings, anyone you are connected to might share something you have posted online.
 Before you post, remember that many employers, colleges, and universities are turning to social media sites to help determine admissions and employee selections.
-Each day there are more court cases utilizing social media sites as supporting evidence.
-So, please be careful what information you share online.
+Please be careful what information you share online and consider adjusting your privacy settings.

 Classroom Activities

-Please do not access social media sites during class times, unless instructed to do so by your professor.
+Please do not access social media sites during class times or lab times, unless instructed to do so by your professor.
 Limit your activity on social networking sites on public computers during times of high traffic; other students may need the machines to complete course work.

 Does the College Monitor My Social Media Accounts?

-However, we do monitor the College’s name online – just like any major company monitors what’s being said about its brand.
-If your Facebook profile and Twitter profiles are set to be publicly shared they can appear in these searches.
+However, we do monitor the College’s name online.
+If your Facebook profile and X profiles are set to be publicly shared they could appear in these searches.

-We use this information to respond with assistance if we can, or to share posts mentioning the College.
+We use this information to respond with assistance if we can, or to retweet tweets mentioning the College.
 Good or bad, we want to know what’s being said about the College.
-This information helps us tweak our services so that we can better assist our students.
+This information helps us evaluate our services so that we can better assist our students.